yescallop/atkbd-nogetid/README.md

 A Linux kernel patch that fixes failed keyboard initialization on some Lenovo Yoga / XiaoXinPro / IdeaPad (14", Intel) laptops.

+> [!IMPORTANT]
-**NOTE:** The problem was resolved upstream for all laptops/portables in [936e4d4](https://github.com/torvalds/linux/commit/936e4d49ecbc8c404790504386e1422b599dec39) (kernel version `6.7` and above).
+> The problem was resolved upstream for all laptops/portables in [936e4d4](https://github.com/torvalds/linux/commit/936e4d49ecbc8c404790504386e1422b599dec39) (kernel version `6.7` and above).
 Please update your kernel if possible, or use this patch at your own risk.

 ## Presumably supported machines